Customer: Queenstown Lakes District Council

 The team will reuse 10,000 m3 of spoil generated during the site clearance.
 About 3500 m3 will be shaped into a protection bund so the team can safely drain and clean out the old oxidation ponds.
 The balance of spoil will be used to build the new stormwater attenuation area and the overflow pond.

 The sludge from the old ponds will also be treated using geobags.
-The bags allow the water to evaporate, kill bacteria, and manages the odour while this occurs.
-The dried sludge will then be blended with material from the site and topsoil to form the new embankments of the calamity pond.
+The bags allow the water to evaporate, kill bacteria, and manage the odour while this occurs.
+The dried sludge will then be blended with material from the site and topsoil to form the new barriers of the calamity pond.

 Stabilisation can be a more sustainable and cost-effective option than engineering and building big concrete foundations.
-We will reuse existing material wherever possible, and aggregate and cement will be mixed in to achieve the compaction rates required, forming a mixed mass raft foundation.
+We will reuse existing material wherever possible, and aggregate and cement will be mixed to achieve the required compaction rates, forming a mixed mass raft foundation.

-One of the first sustainability initiatives the team completed was building a wood shed and donating firewood from early vegetation clearance works, to local charity Happiness House.
-Watch a timelapse of the work below.
+One of the first sustainability initiatives the team completed was building a wood shed and donating firewood from early vegetation clearance works to local charity Happiness House.
+Check out the videos below to see for yourself.

 Project Gallery